amansour-gh/educational.github.io/docs/math/unit1/exercise1.md

     $$
     **Extremes = Means this represent a proportion**
 ### Question 3
-3. For each of the following proportion, determine whether the quantities are proportional. **If** the --- , write the proportion.
+3.For each of the following proportion, determine whether the quantities are proportional. **If** the --- , write the proportion.
-    1. 5, 8, 15, 24
+    1.5, 8, 15, 24
     $$
     Extremes = 5 \times 24 = 120
     $$